 You can divide wireless headphones into three basic categories.
 There are several designs and sizes you will find, even within these groupings.

 In-ear – These are the most common types and come in both wired and wireless forms.
 They go into your ear canals and while that might be comfortable for many users, it’s not the most suitable type for your ears.
 Many smartphone manufacturers still add a pair in the box but not as much as they used to.
-Some of the in the market now are OnePlus Bullets, Bowers & Wilkins PI3, and Optoma NuForce.
+Some of the best in-ear headphones in the market now are OnePlus Bullets, Bowers & Wilkins PI3, and Optoma NuForce.

 Earbuds are also in-ear headphones but are called true wireless.
 The best earbuds are still Apple Air Pods, although Sony WF-1000XM3 has come quite close.